Hyperbolic groups acting improperly: Complexes of groups

+By a \emph{scwol} (small category without loops) we mean a small category in which for every object $v$, the set of arrows from $v$ to itself contains only the unit $\identity_v$, and this unit $\identity_v$ cannot be written as a composition of other arrows.
+An arrow is \emph{trivial} if it is equal to $\identity_v$ for some object $v$.
+We sometimes conflate $v$ and $\identity_v$.
+A \emph{(non-degenerate) morphism} of scwols $f\co \mc{A}\to \mc{B}$ is a functor which induces, for each object $v$ of $\mc{A}$, a bijection between the arrows $\{a\mid i(a) = v\}$ and the arrows $\{a\mid i(a)=f(v)\}$.

+\begin{definition}[Simple scwol, scwolification] A scwol in which there is at most one arrow with a given source and target will be called a \emph{simple scwol}.
+Any small category $\mc{C}$ has a canonical quotient category $\scwol(\mc{C})$ which is a simple scwol.
+The objects of $\scwol(\mc{C})$ are equivalence classes of objects of $\mc{C}$, where $v\sim w$ if there are arrows $a$ and $b$ so that $i(a)=t(b)=v$ and $i(b)=t(a)=w$.
+Similarly, the arrows of $\scwol(\mc{C})$ are equivalence classes of arrows of $\mc{C}$, where $a\sim b$ whenever $i(a)\sim i(b)$ and $t(a)\sim t(b)$.
+We may refer to $\scwol(\mc{C})$ as the \emph{scwolification of $\mc{C}$.} The map $\mc{C}\to \scwol(\mc{C})$ taking each object and arrow to its equivalence class will be called the \emph{scwolification functor}. \end{definition}

+\begin{remark} The procedure of scwolification is natural.
+In particular, a group action on a small category $\mc{C}$ descends to an action on $\scwol(\mc{C})$. \end{remark}

+A key example of a scwol is the (opposite) poset of cells of a simplicial or cubical complex, with arrows from each cell to all its faces.
+If two faces of some cell are glued together one obtains a non-simple scwol.

+\begin{definition}\cite[III.$\mc{C}$.1.3]{bridhaef:book} A scwol $\mc{A}$ has a \emph{(geometric) realization} which is a simplicial complex whose $0$--cells are the objects of $\mc{A}$, with $1$--cells corresponding to nontrivial arrows, $2$--cells to composable pairs of such arrows, and so on. \end{definition} The realization of $\mc{A}$ is naturally a sub-complex of the nerve of $\mc{A}$.
+Although the nerve is necessarily infinite dimensional, the realization of a scwol has dimension equal to the length of the longest chain of nontrivial composable arrows.
+Every scwol which appears in the current paper has finite dimensional realization.

-\begin{definition} If $C$ is the realization of a category $\mc{C}$, then there is a canonical correspondence between combinatorial paths in the $1$--skeleton of $C$ and $\mc{C}$--paths.
-If $p$ is a combinatorial path in $C^{(1)}$, and $q$ the corresponding $\mc{C}$--path, we say that $p$ is the \emph{realization} of $q$, and $q$ is the \emph{idealization} of $p$. \end{definition}
+\begin{definition} If $A$ is the realization of a scwol $\mc{A}$, then there is a canonical correspondence between combinatorial paths in the $1$--skeleton of $A$ and $\mc{A}$--paths without trivial arrows.
+If $p$ is a combinatorial path in $A^{(1)}$, and $q$ the corresponding $\mc{A}$--path, we say that $p$ is the \emph{realization} of $q$, and $q$ is the \emph{idealization} of $p$. \end{definition}

-\begin{remark} Suppose that $\mc{C}$ is the idealization of a cube complex $C$, so that the realization of $\mc{C}$ is the second barycentric subdivision of $C$.
-In later sections, we make use of the fact that the following types of paths have canonical idealizations in $\mc{C}$: \begin{enumerate} \item Combinatorial paths in the $1$--skeleton of the first \emph{cubical} subdivision $C^b$ of $C$ (Section \ref{s:QC proof}). \item Combinatorial paths in links of cells of $C$ (Section \ref{s:X mod K CAT(0)}). \end{enumerate} In both cases, this follows from the fact that subdivisions of these graphs embed naturally in the $1$--skeleton of the second barycentric subdivision. \end{remark}